When

 Route

-The route revolves around a single 22 mile lap with 6 stages.
+The route revolves around a single 22 mile lap with 5 stages and will be waymarked from stage to stage.
 There is a combination of hand crafted, adrenaline inducing natural stuff and some of the long and fast man made trails.
 One type of trail tests your mettle and the other tests your bottle with high speeds.
+The man made trails at Kielder are extremely weather resistant.

 Timing